-Myself working as a logo designer, I know some good ways which I am going to share with you today about how to choose a right logo designer.
+Myself working as a designer, I know some good ways which I am going to share with you today about how to find a logo designer.
 Below are the 6 things you should look before making a hiring decision.

 1. What Experience Designer have besides designing a logo?